 You also don’t have to give up on a certain position.
 If someone is having trouble with serving the volleyball or catching a baseball, pair them up with another player, and have them work on it for as long as necessary.
 You are the coach after all – figure out what’s holding them back and work with them to improve.
 Usually, it’s a simple misuse of technique or a matter of repetition (practice does make perfect).

 5. What Do They Want?

 If you find that a player just isn’t happy or doesn’t care, sometimes the best thing to do is just let it go.
 That’s not to say give up on them.
 Rather think of an alternative they might enjoy better.
-Ask what the player dislikes about the game, and what they do like, then bring it up to the parents.
+Ask what the player likes and dislikes about the game, and then bring it up to the parents.
 “So-and-so seems to prefer playing independently.
 They might enjoy track/tennis/swimming more than team-based sports.”
 Let them know that it’s okay to pursue other interests.